How important is eye contact to a child’s development?

 Bauer says that beginning at birth, pediatricians will evaluate a baby’s vision and monitor it due to its close correlation to other areas of development.
 Certain eye problems can be an early sign of a neurological or systemic issue.

 IS YOUR BABY AVOIDING EYE CONTACT?
-Book an eye exam with a pediatric eye care specialist.
+Book an eye exam with a children's optometrist near you.

 Eye contact in children with autism